T-Troll/alienfx-tools/README.md

 - Group lights, create light/fan Profiles for different situations, switch them by running games/applications.

 For fan/power controls, instead of many other fan control tools, like `SpeedFan`, `HWINFO` or `Dell Fan Control`, this tool does not use direct EC (Embed controller) access and data modification.
-It utilizes proprietary Alienware function calls inside ACPI BIOS (the same used by AWCC).
+It utilizes proprietary Alienware function calls inside ACPI BIOS (the same used by AWCC) trough the hole into Windows WMI.
 - It's safer - BIOS still monitors fans and has no risk fans will stop under full load.
 - It's universal - Most Alienware systems have the same interface.
 - In some cases, this is the only way - for example, Alienware m15/m17R1 does not have EC control at all.